chinmaymudholkar/cypresssample/README.md

-# Cypress API Testing Sample Project
+# Cypress Testing Sample Project

 This project demonstrates automated API testing using Cypress, featuring tests for the ReqRes.in demo API and Sauce Labs demo site.